 top of page

 More often than not, comedy sequels tend to fall short of recapturing what made the originals so great.
-So with this week's release of Coming 2 America we've gathered a list of the 10 Best Comedy Sequels of All Time (even though there's really not a whole lot to choose from).
+So with this week's release of Beetlejuice, Beetlejuice; we've gathered a list of the 10 Best Comedy Sequels of All Time (even though there's really not a whole lot to choose from).

 #10.
 Wayne's World 2

-The pacing's a bit sloppy but overall, Wayne's quest to establish Waynestock and the new batch of pop culture references we hit along the way make this a worthy follow up.
-The chemistry of Mike Myers and Dana Carvey is as strong as ever and I could watch the scene with Myers impersonating the Leprechaun until the end of time and still laugh at Carvey's reaction.
+The pacing's a bit sloppy but overall, Wayne's quest to build his own music festival in Waynestock and the new batch of pop culture references we hit along the way make this a pretty worthy follow up.
+The chemistry of Mike Myers and Dana Carvey is as strong as ever, even though behind the scenes, Carvey allegedly resented Myers' top billing and considered himself the star of the sketch.
+Regardless, I could watch that scene with Myers impersonating the Leprechaun until the end of time and still laugh at Carvey's horrified reaction.

-Sure, Rush Hour 2 is definitely guilty of taking a lot of the same jokes from the original and reusing them in a different setting (aka the Hangover Part 2 paradox) but there are still enough new elements tossed in with peak performances from both Tucker and Chan elevating the film to more than just your average buddy cop action comedy.
-The odd couple play off of one another perfectly and bring so much energy and charisma to an otherwise simplistic premise just as well as they did in the first film.
+Sure, Rush Hour 2 is definitely guilty of taking a lot of the same jokes from the original and reusing them in a different setting (aka the Hangover Part 2 paradox) but there are still enough new elements tossed in with peak performances from both Chris Tucker and Jackie Chan to elevate this film to more than just your average buddy cop action comedy.
+The odd couple plays off of one another perfectly and both bring so much energy and charisma to an otherwise simplistic premise that even though they're not re-inventing the wheel, it's still unbelievably fun to hang out with this duo doing just about anything.

 #7.
 Borat: Subsequent Moviefilm

-While the film can't quite escape the looming shadow of it's predecessor, Borat: Subsequent Moviefilm does string together some incredibly funny and memorable moments.
+Obviously the film can't quite escape the looming shadow of it's predecessor, but Borat: Subsequent Moviefilm does string together some incredibly funny and memorable moments.
 Most of which are surprisingly delivered by new comer Maria Bakalova in a breakout performance as Borat's estranged daughter.
-The story line between Borat and his daughter is the backbone of the film and when it strays too far from that it begins to unravel.
-But thankfully it never goes beyond repair and When it's all said and done, this a fun follow up even if it never reaches the legendary status of the original.
+The story line between Borat and his daughter is the backbone of the film and when it strays too far from that it begins to unravel a tad.
+But thankfully it never goes beyond repair and when it's all said and done, this is a fun follow up.
+Even if it never reaches the legendary status of the original.

 #6.
 The Addams Family Values

-The first Addams Family flick is fun, no doubt, but taking the family out and interact in the real world was the highlight and the sequel does an even better job at utilizing that angle.
-It also gives breakout Christina Ricci a much more central role with her hilarious trip to summer camp becoming the most memorable moment in their 90's cinematic run.
+The first Addams Family flick is fun, no doubt, but taking the family out of the iconic house and dropping them out into the modern world to interact with normie pedestrians was definitely the highlight for me.
+Well, outside of that MC Hammer track.
+Nevertheless, this sequel utilizes the morbid fish out of water angle with even greater success.
+Also, it gives breakout star Christina Ricci a much more central role, spotlighting her hilarious trip to summer camp in one of (if not) the most memorable moments from their live action 1990's run.

-The second entry in the Austin Powers series is definitely guilty of recycling some of the same material of the original, but this time without having to set up much of a plot or character backgrounds - we get way more time for Myers to riff with his existing cast of characters - especially Dr. Evil, who absolutely steals the show this time around.
-Between the expanded role of Seth Green and the addition of Mini Me and Fat Bastard, the villains prove to make for a funnier focal point than Austin Powers did in his own first film.
+The second entry in the Austin Powers series is certainly guilty of recycling some of the same material from the original flick, but this time without having to set up much of a plot or character backgrounds - we get way more time for Myers to riff with his existing cast of characters.
+Especially Dr. Evil, who absolutely steals the show this time around, while introducing some sensational new foes in Fat Bastard and Mini Me.
+The murderer's row of inept villains make for a far funnier focal point than Austin Powers himself does (even in his own franchise) and in The Spy Who Shagged Me, they're front and center where they belong.

 #3.
 Clerks II

-After Kevin Smith claimed he was done with the View Askewniverse, five years later he returned and made a sequel to his seminal breakout hit.
-And while it's delinquent conversation pieces don't feel quite as authentic this time around, the film has a surprising heart at the center of it that makes revisiting these characters an incredibly fun and insightful parable about growing up - even still in your 30's.
-These characters obviously mean a great deal not only to Smith himself but the entire cast and seeing them embrace revisiting their roots is pretty incredible.
-I'm just hoping he doesn't beat it into the ground with the just announced Clerks III....
+After Kevin Smith claimed he was done with the View Askewniverse and moved onto more adult fare with Jersey Girl, he returned five years later and made this sequel to his seminal breakout hit.
+And while it's delinquent conversation pieces don't feel quite as authentic this time around, the film has a surprising heart at it's core that makes revisiting these characters an incredibly fun and insightful parable about growing up - even still in your 30's.
+These characters obviously mean a great deal not only to Smith himself but the entire cast and seeing them embrace revisiting these roots is pretty remarkable.

 #2.
 Bill and Ted's Bogus Journey

-Looking back at it, Bill and Ted's Excellent Adventure seems like such a fluky success story and the fact that a sequel even exists is pretty stunning.
-But the way that the follow up extends it's scale so massively is incredible.
-Rather than rehashing the time travel angle from the original the sequel not only takes us into the future but also sends our heroes to hell for a game of Twister with the Grim Reaper and heaven for a game of charades with two martian geniuses.
-The absolutely absurd new characters added into the fold make this unexpected film not only funnier than the original but even more distinct.
+Looking back at it, Bill and Ted's Excellent Adventure seems like such a fluky success story that the fact that a sequel even exists in the first place is pretty stunning.
+But the way that the follow up extends it's scale so massively is pretty remarkable.
+Rather than rehashing the time traveling angle from the original, the sequel not only takes us into the future but also sends our heroes into the pits of hell for a game of Twister with the Grim Reaper and sneaks passed the gates of heaven for a game of charades with two martian geniuses.
+The absurd new characters added into the fold make this seemingly unnecessary sequel not only funnier than the original but much more distinct.
+Bogus Journey is one of the most unexpected and impressive continuations any series has ever recieved.

 #1.
 National Lampoon's Christmas Vacation

 Hands down, this is the best comedy sequel ever made.
-Not to take anything away from the Griswald's trip to Wally World, but this stands on its own so well that few even recognize it as a sequel whatsoever.
-But that may be in part due to how forgettable European Vacation was and the ever-changing actors portraying the Griswald kids.
-But in the third outing, John Hughes crafts the perfect holiday comedy while Chevy Chase and Randy Quaid deliver career best performances in this Christmas classic that's become a must watch tradition every December.
-Every single character has so many hilarious quirks and flaws it's like visiting a family function you don't actually have to suffer through attending but getting to watch the insanity unfold from afar.
+Not to take anything away from the Griswald's trip to Wally World, but this outing stands on its own so well that few even recognize it as a sequel whatsoever.
+But that may be in part due to how forgettable European Vacation was and the ever-changing rotation of actors portraying the Griswald kids.
+But in their third outing, John Hughes crafts the perfect holiday comedy while Chevy Chase and Randy Quaid deliver career best performances in this Christmas classic that's become a must watch tradition for many every December.
+Every single character has so many hilarious quirks and flaws it's like visiting a family function you don't actually have to suffer through attending, but get to watch unfold from afar without the inconvenience of having to leave the comfort of your own couch.

 bottom of page